UMS-Ultra/BubbleBox/README.md

 ![image](Images/Cut%20EVA%20Foam%20Grip%20Sheet.jpg)

 Alternatively, you could also get some phone grip tape or other rubbery grip tapes.
 This is generally a soft-ish rubber material (not like skateboard sandpaper grip tape, unless you're into that I suppose).
 I find this doesn't work as well as the EVA Foam, but it's another option.
+Here is a photo of one of my First BubbleBoxes with some adhesive cellphone grippy pad things.

 ![image](Images/Old%20BubbleBox%20Purple%20Phone%20Grip%20Tape.jpg)